-Assignments, Writing, Work & Integrity:
+Google Classroom / Schoology - Assignments, Writing, Work & Integrity:

-You will utilize Google Classroom to submit your writing assignments and resources will be posted so you will need to be able to access this FREQUENTLY.
-You will want to have Google Classroom readily accessible on your personal device.
-I will also be using the announcement system in Google Classroom to contact you, so please have alerts on.
+You will utilize Google Classroom and/or Schoology to submit your writing assignments and resources will be posted so you will need to be able to access this FREQUENTLY.
+More information will come in the fall regarding this.
+For now, if you have any questions you may email me directly at: jackie.valenzuela@amityschools.org